-It is important to note that the behavioral symptoms listed above are also signs for many medical conditions such as dementia or Alzheimer’s.
-Therefore, it is important to be aware of the physical signs of sexual abuse as well as the behavioral signs.
+It is important to note that the behavioral symptoms listed above are also signs of many medical conditions such as dementia or Alzheimer’s.
+Therefore, it is important to be aware of the physical signs of sexual abuse as well as behavioral signs.

 If one suspects sexual abuse, there are several physical signs and symptoms that one can watch for.
 These physical signs often accompany the behavioral changes listed above.
 Physical signs and symptoms of sexual abuse include the following:

 - Unexplained STDs or infections